venkataravuri/ai-ml-notes/docs/nn/cnn.md

   - A weighted average based on the distance from the central pixel.

 In all cases, pooling helps to make the representation become approximately invariant to small translations of the input.
 Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.

+Pooling is then applied over the feature maps for invariance to translation.

 Understanding the **Receptive Field** of Convolutional Layer